AP PHOTOS: Lonely burials for virus victims in Iraq’s Najaf

 In Iraq, the virus has been surrounded by stigma, driven by religious beliefs, customs and a deep mistrust of the health care system.

-Overseeing the “New Wadi al-Salam,” or Valley of Peace, cemetery and helping with the burial procedures are Iraqi Shiite volunteers, militiamen from the Imam Ali Combat Brigade.
-They had been fighting the Islamic State group in Iraq over the past few years.
-The brigade operates under the umbrella group of mostly Iran-backed militias known as the Popular Mobilization Forces.
+Overseeing the “New Wadi al-Salam,” or Valley of Peace, cemetery and helping with the burial procedures are Iraqi Shiite volunteers from the Imam Ali Combat Division.
+They had been fighting the Islamic State group in Iraq over the past few years, operating under the umbrella group known as the Popular Mobilization Forces.

 Corpses of the virus victims arrive at night in body bags driven by ambulances and burial procedures take place at daybreak.
 In the past four months, more than 3,000 bodies have been buried here, said Sarmad Khalaf Ibrahim, an official with the martyrs affairs department of the PMF.